hakylepremier/chirper-inertia/process.md

 <br>
 1. Update the ChirpController to send all the chirps in the database with their author names and id when the index route is visited.

--   Type this in the terminal: `php artisan make:volt chirps/list`
+-   Open the ChirpController and type this in the index function
--   A file will be made called resources/views/livewire/chirps/**list.blade.php**.
-Open it and add this:

 ```php
 // We'll be adding this in the index function inside this: return Inertia::render('Chirps/Index', [